Port Fairy Golf Links

 The Best 14th Hole in Australia

 The tee shot isn’t blind, but the green on the number one handicap 446-yard par 4 fourteenth isn’t visible from the tee.
-But the view of the tee is spectacular!
+But the view from the tee is spectacular!
 There is a large dune on the right side that is slightly reminiscent of the famous par-4 fifth at Lost Farm.
 The dune is not quite as tall, and it’s further from the tee, but it is just as noticeable.

 Fourteen plays downhill, and the fairway doglegs to the right, but we never thought about trying to cut the corner.
 We saw there was a white post on the dune on the right and weren’t certain if it placed was there as a target, or as an OB marker.
 We’ve since learned that is out-of-bounds!
 Once we made it down the fairway and closer to the dune, we noticed that there is a tall target that sits behind the green on fourteen, one that we didn’t notice from the tee box.
 From the middle of the fairway, Menekse was just short of the dune, and we had to rely on the target for guidance.
 I was just a few yards further and had an incredible view of the green.
 And the ocean in the background!

 The scorecard indicates that fourteen is voted the best 14th hole in all of Australia.
 While we haven’t played all courses in Australia yet, fourteen was our favorite at Port Fairy.
 And looking back at all the incredible courses we have played in this outstanding country, the fourteenth at PFGL is our favorite 14th as well!